Every once in a while I learn of an occasion when God talks with someone, in an audible voice. Here is a vivid example.

 Please say a prayer for Staci, that God will open up a way so that she can continue to Take Care of My People.
 A note such as Sundays for Staci on the refrigerator would be a helpful reminder.

 Please feel free to share your insights and thoughts and feelings in the Comment box at the bottom of this blog.
 If the Comment box doesn’t show up, click on this link then click on the blog title, then scroll down to find it near the bottom of the blog.

 Thank you Staci for allowing me to write and post this story.

 And though the Lord give you the bread of adversity and the water of affliction, yet your Teacher will not hide himself any more, but your eyes shall constantly behold your Teacher.
-And your ears shall hear a word behind you saying This is the way, walk in it, when you turn to the right hand and when you turn to the left.
+Your ears shall hear a word behind you saying This is the way, walk in it, when you turn to the right hand and when you turn to the left.
 (Book of Isaiah, chapter 30).

 Please spread this blog by hitting the appropriate SHARE button to the side of the blog (or in your Facebook), if you know someone who would be interested.

 You can also become a Follower by clicking on the gray Follow button at the bottom of this screen or any of the screens on the website.
 Then, if/when I stop sending out emails you will still receive each new blog.